UoB-COMSM0110/2024-group-4/README.md

 |                                         | 2.
 Back to Basic Flow 3.                    |                                                                                                                 |
 =======

-* 1 player or 2 players
+* Select 1 player or 2 players

-* Then settings screen
+* Settings screen
-    * choose side for the two players or choose the difficulty of the game
+    * Choose the difficulty of the game
-    * show some examples of how to play the game
+    * Show some examples of how to play the game
-    * choose the map of the game
+    * Choose the map of the game

 * Game starts

 * Final screen: Pacman / Ghosts win

 ## Use-case diagram